Our Story…

 Marta is retired and lives in Washington D.C. with her family and is an investor.
 She is Liliana’s mother.

-Juan David is the Property Manager and owner of the plantains and cacao grown on the farm.
+Juan David is the Property Manager and owner of the plantains and cacao.
 He is…you guessed it… also family.

 The Casa